SamsonYuBaiJian/video-interpolation/README.md

 - The frames in your `--frames_path` will be sorted, only the first and second frames will be used.
 - A folder containing the outputs will be created in your `--frames_path`.
 - This is optional, but you can set the timestep for interpolation with `--t`.
 It can range from 0 to 1, with 0.5 being the midpoint and the default value.
-- NOTE: The two input frames must have the same size.
+- NOTE: The two input frames must have the same size, but can handle inputs of variable sizes otherwise.

 ### Video Conversion
 `python3 convert_vid.py --vid_path /path/to/input/video.mp4 --save_vid_path /path/to/save/video.mp4 --saved_model_path /path/to/model/weights.pt`

 - You can use `--print_every` to specify the frame interval for printing progress.
-- NOTE: The two input frames must have the same size.
+- NOTE: The two input frames must have the same size, but can handle inputs of variable sizes otherwise.

 ## References:
 - https://github.com/HopLee6/RRIN